Florida Man Arrested for Murdering Pregnant Teen Girlfriend Who Didn't Want Abortion

 “Today’s events come after a long, almost ten months, of an exhaustive investigation,” Chief Cecil Smith said in a statement.
 “We hope that today’s arrest brings the slightest amount of peace for Kaylin’s family and the young son she left behind.”

 In this case, the woman reportedly didn’t want an abortion, which was available in her state at the time.
 (Florida’s 15-week abortion has been in effect since last July, but it’s very likely the state Supreme Court will let a six-week ban take effect in the coming weeks.)
 Still, it’s not a stretch to see how state abortion bans can result in deaths at the hands of violent men who want to control people’s reproduction.
 A Texas man allegedly killed his girlfriend last year because she got an abortion in another state.

-Homicide is a top cause of maternal death in the United states, meaning that pregnant women are more likely to be killed—frequently by an intimate partner—than they are to die of health problems.
+Homicide is a top cause of maternal death in the United States, meaning that pregnant women are more likely to be killed—frequently by an intimate partner—than they are to die of health problems.